vrtoaso/Analytics-With-Lakehouse/README.md

 I feature Azure Synapse use cases in the attached wiki

-## The Data Lakehouse - A Modern Scalable, Agile Data Management, and Analytics Solutions
+## The Data Lakehouse - A Modern Scalable, Agile Data Management and Analytics Solutions

 _traditional data warehouses are awesome, but they are rigid, with rigidity comes lack of agility_